Australian cricket faces huge backlash over ball-tampering scandal

-Sydney, March 26, 2018 (AFP) - - Australian cricket was facing perhaps the toughest week in its history on Monday as a backlash grew over a ball-tampering scandal which is likely to cost Steve Smith the Test captaincy.
+Sydney (AFP) - Cricket Australia chief James Sutherland was rushing to South Africa Monday with the sport facing one of the toughest weeks in its history as a backlash grows over a ball-tampering scandal which is likely to cost Steve Smith the Test captaincy.

-Sponsors expressed "deep concern" as media and fans called for widespread changes following the shock admission that Smith and senior team members plotted to cheat in South Africa.

-Smith, 28, was suspended as skipper for the remainder of the third Test against South Africa on Sunday and was then banned for one match by the ICC.

 His team's weekend of shame then ended in a crushing 322-run rout.
 Set an unlikely 430 to win, Australia were bowled out for a paltry 107 with fast bowler Morne Morkel taking five for 23.